-If a line extension is required to service a member with three phase service, it will be necessary for the member to pay the cooperative for 50% of the extension cost in advance and sign a contract with the Cooperative guaranteeing the other 50% through monthly minimum wires revenue per month for a 60-month period.
+If a line extension is required to service a member with three phase service, the Cooperative will perform a financial analysis based on a 60 month time frame.
+If the Cooperative determines the revenue credit will not offset the cost of the line extension, the member shall pay the Cooperative for 50% of the extension cost in advance and sign a contract with the Cooperative guaranteeing the other 50% through monthly minimum wires revenue per month for a 60-month period.
 This minimum wires revenue is determined by the estimated cost of construction.
-The contract must be guaranteed by a surety bond, irrevocable letter of credit or other form of collateral acceptable to the Cooperative.
 If a three phase load is so large that it affects the substation facilities of the cooperative, costs for substation and line improvements will be added to the charges for service.